Transcriber: nvidia/parakeet-tdt-0.6b-v2, sat-12l-sm, and large-v3-turbo

 That's bigger than hate.

-What's special is these two institutions, from the moment you step on campus, you're not only a football player, but both sides, you're building leaders of character that are going to go on and lead nations, fights, wars, and so you get that training, that discipline, that leadership,
+And kind of what you were talking about, like what makes this robbery so special is these two institutions, like from the moment you step on campus, you're not only a football player, but both sides, you're building leadership of character that are going to go on and lead nations, fights, wars.

-that ethics from the moment you step on either campus.
+And so you get that training, that discipline, that leadership, that ethics from the moment you step on either campus.

 I can say that for both.

-So it's not just, you're not just there to be a football player, you're there to develop as a man, as a leader, and a leader of men.
+You're there to develop as a man, as a leader, and a leader of men.

-So you learn that from the day you step on campus and so you continue that only when you're down academically and you just continue to get that when you're on the football field.
+And so you continue that only when you're down academically, and you just continue to get that when you're on the football field.

-That's why they have no excuse to, okay, when you're on a football field, do something different that you wouldn't do anywhere else.
+So that's why they have no excuse to, okay, when you're on a football field, do something different that you wouldn't do anywhere else.

 So that continues on while you're on a football field.

-I love what he just said.
+And it extends, I love what he just said.

-It extends into our dorms.
+It extends in our dorms.

 And we're going to help you spell this right.